How To Build Self-Respect In 12 Simple Steps

 Action is the most powerful force for positive change you can apply.
 Combine action with positive thinking, and you have the ability to reinvent yourself inside and out.

-Here's how to gain self-respect in 12 simple steps:
+Here's how to self-respect yourself

 1. Determine your values.